 select * from item result does not also include columns from parse (the "intervening" table joined in order to join item and result)

 select * from item where readings > 0 does not include columns from parse (where readings is defined)

 PyDelphin also adds a couple features:

-Attributes in the projection (column list) and where clause of the query may optionally be PyDelphin's so-called "data specifiers" that can specify both a table and a column (e.g., item:i-input)
+Attributes in the projection (column list) and where clause of the query may optionally use qualified names to specify both the table and column (e.g., result.parse-id)